How to Practice Mindful Communication at Work

 - If you are an audience member in a presentation, give the presenter your full attention, take notes, and make eye contact.

-It’s especially important when collaborating, brainstorming, problem solving, etc. As a manager I want to encourage my team to connect the dots, be more strategic and don’t just take orders.
+It’s especially important when collaborating, brainstorming, problem-solving, etc. As a manager, I want to encourage my team to connect the dots, be more strategic, and don’t just take orders.
 My team needs to believe I am open to new ideas.
-This applies to day-to-day conversations as well as more formal meeting and planning times.
+This applies to day-to-day difficult conversations as well as more formal meetings and planning times.

 Your tone can still be assertive when driving your timelines but you can also express gratitude along the way.
 Emotional intelligence (EQ) is a real asset.
 It includes things like awareness of your moods and the moods of others and an understanding of people’s goals.
-All of these will help you be more mindful in your communication and be able to relate with compassion.
+All of these will help you be more mindful for effective communication and be able to relate with compassion.

 Working with a company like HSI and offering your employees a full library of off-the-shelf content puts related training videos at your fingertips.
-Mindful communications is a category of training that will provide your learners with improved skills in the workplace and at home with their families.
+Mindfulness practice in conversation is a category of training that will provide your learners with improved communication skills in the workplace and at home with their families.